MakeSchool-Tutorials/Orange-Tree-SpriteKit-Swift4/P04-Level-the-Playing-Field/content.md

 slug: level-the-playing-field
 ---

-Looking at the current state of the game, it is possible to create and fling oranges arounf the screen.
+Looking at the current state of the game, it is possible to create and fling oranges around the screen.
 At this point though, the game is kind of boring.
 It would be much more fun, and be more like Angry Birds, if there were some structures we could throw those oranges at.
 Let's add some blocks now and learn more about the physics engine!